zcaudate-me/cronj/README.md

 ### Idea

-So the basic idea is the concept of a "task" that have the following attributes:
+So the basic idea is the concept of a "task" that has the following attributes:

       - "id" and "description" for meta description
       - "schedule", to specify when the task should run